 Chesterfield – A “First Choice” Community

-Building on three centuries rich in history, culture, and economic success, Chesterfield County has become an ideal place to live, work, play.
+Building on four centuries rich in history, culture, and economic success, Chesterfield County has become an ideal place to live, work, play.

 The County is a full service community providing fire protection, police protection and emergency rescue services, funded by a fair and competitive tax structure.